 “No Asset” Chapter 7 Bankruptcy

-A “no asset” Chapter 7 bankruptcy means that the debtor does not have asserts that can legally be seized, so the Trustee has nothing he or she can seize and sell.
-It does not mean that the debtor has no assets, it means that debtor gets to keep all of their assets through the bankruptcy process.
+A “no asset” Chapter 7 bankruptcy means that the debtor does not have assets that can legally be seized, so the Trustee has nothing he or she can seize and sell.
+It does not mean that the debtor has no assets, it means that a debtor gets to keep all of their assets through the bankruptcy process.

 When you file for bankruptcy you must list all of your assets, property, and belongings and then assign a fair market value to the item.
 The U.S. Bankruptcy Code, as well as the state of Georgia, carves out exemptions that allow you to protect property and assets valued up to a certain dollar amount.
 Exemptions are available for your home, car, personal belongings, retirement accounts, and other assets.
 If an asset is “exempt,” it cannot be taken by your creditors or by the Bankruptcy Trustee to pay back your creditors.

 When all of your property and assets are fully exempt, then you have a “no asset” Chapter 7 case.
 The vast majority of Chapter 7 cases are “no-asset” cases.